-Operational activities (training and non-training related) associated with the Field Firing Range, the Rifle KD range, the Automated Combat Pistol/ MP Firearms Qualification Course, and the Platoon Battle Course, including bivouac activities, would bring approximately 200 to 400 personnel into the area.
-While the addition of personnel may be seen as a conduit to site disturbance, vandalism of sites is an ongoing occurrence in the area even without military personnel present.
-As stated previously, the indirect disturbance to historic properties by increasing access to the sites is considered to be an adverse impact.
+Operational activities (training and non-training related) associated with the Field Firing Range, the Rifle KD range, the Automated Combat Pistol/Multipurpose Firearms Qualification Course, and the Platoon Battle Course, including bivouac activities, would bring approximately 400 personnel into the area.
+This increase in personnel in the area could increase site vandalism, although vandalism of sites is an ongoing occurrence in the area even without training personnel present.
+Disturbance to NRHP-eligible or listed resources indirectly through increasing access to the sites is considered to be a significant adverse effect.

-The SDZs overlap limited training/No Cultural Resource Disturbance areas.
+The SDZs overlap light training/No Cultural Resource Disturbance areas.
 In addition, 55 archaeological sites are located in the SDZs for Alternative 3.
-These sites include U.S. military sites, pre-Contact sites, and Japanese fields and structures.
+These sites include U.S. military sites, prehistoric sites, and Japanese fields and structures.
 Two traditional cultural properties are located in the SDZ, the Lasso Shrine and the 86th Street Shrine.
-Direct impacts within the SDZs are unlikely since few rounds (only 1 in 10,000) would fall outside of the range footprints.
-Any target rounds not captured in the range footprints due to deflection would not damage the site, because the distance of the round would reduce the velocity so much that it would not damage the artifacts or other remains.
-This area would not be cleaned up while the lease is in effect, and impacts due to munitions cleanup activities would not occur.
-Residents in the area may attempt to collect ammunition rounds within the SDZs and could damage historic properties in this area.
-However, a conservative estimate of projectiles and projectile fragments is not estimated to exceed 328 rounds annually (see Section 2.3.1.1) and impacts to historic properties would be negligible.
+Direct impacts within the SDZs are unlikely since it is estimated that only 1 in 10,000 rounds would fall outside of the target impact area.
+This area would not be cleaned up, and impacts due to munitions cleanup activities would not occur.

 In addition, some military training exercises would result in temporary, short-term restriction of access in the training area by civilians during activities in which public safety is a consideration.
 Training periods would be scheduled in advance with signs posted and published on a regular basis.
-Limited access would occur along Broadway north of 86th Street and south of the Shinto Shrine American Memorial Circle on Broadway including all lands to the east, and east of 8th Avenue north of 86th Street and south of Mount Lasso.
-Access to traditional farms, or lanchos, would not be restricted.
-Access to North Field NHL and northern beaches via 8th Avenue would still be allowed during training activities.
-Training periods would be scheduled in advance with signs posted and published on a regular basis.
-To facilitate range safety, ground access would be controlled by traffic control points on existing roads.
+To facilitate range safety, ground access would be controlled through gates at existing roads.
 This would safeguard the public by keeping them out of any areas where there are potential dangers while simultaneously maintaining access to areas where training is not being conducted.
-This would ensure access to the North Field NHL, northern beaches, and the IBB via 8th Avenue.
+This would ensure access to NHL, northern beaches, and the IBB via 8th Avenue.
 Broadway would be closed during training.
-Therefore, access restrictions associated with Alternative 3 would be less than significant.
+However, the public can travel up 8th Avenue and check in with personnel manning the first access gate.
+Once cleared by range control, they can proceed up 8th Avenue, checking in with each successive guard point until clear of the training area.
+Therefore access restrictions would be less than significant.